 What Does The Rowenta IS6200 Offer?

 The Rowenta IS6200 is a fairly inexpensive garment steamer that has a design that is efficient and simple, emphasizing clarity and conciseness.
-It isn’t the most aesthetically pleasing garment steamer, but it doesn’t need to be since it is able to get the job done in a very efficient manner.
+It isn’t the most aesthetically pleasing garment steamer, but it doesn’t need to be since it can get the job done in a very efficient manner.

 On top of the Rowenta IS6200, there is a hangar.
 This hangar has several clips so you can hold all of your clothing on the garment steamer, at the same time.
-This makes it a bit easier to steam whatever clothing you need to get the wrinkles out of since you don’t need to hold the clothing up with one hand.
+It makes it easier to steam whatever clothing you need to get the wrinkles out of since you don’t need to hold clothing up with one hand.

 Near the bottom of the Rowenta IS6200, there is a water tank.
 This water tank is completely transparent so you can see what the water levels are like at any time.
 Since this water tank can hold a total of eighty-one ounces of water, you can run the Rowenta IS6200 for one-hour, and during this hour, you will be able to steam many different garments.

 You can adjust the pole that the hangar is connected to.
 If you want it to be a little lower, you can push it down.
 If you want it a little higher, you can bring it up.
 And, there’s a nice, long fabric hose that you will use to steam.
 When you put your fingers on these things, you won’t burn your fingers.
 Unless you put your finger in front of the fabric hose, that is.

 To use the Rowenta IS6200, just put your foot down on a small pedal, right on the bottom of the Rowenta IS6200, and that turns it on.
 Take your foot off, and that turns the garment steamer off.

 If you want a powerful, if somewhat basic, garment steamer, the Rowenta IS6200 is perfect.

 What Does The Rowenta IS6300 Offer?